 Nationwide’s focus is to prepare for and respond to potential impacts by taking steps to ensure we are ready to deliver on our mission to protect people, businesses and futures with extraordinary care.
 How will you deliver extraordinary care to your clients?
 Ask yourself these questions: what do my clients need now?
 And, what will my clients need in the future?
 Now is the time to think creatively and look for ways to go above and beyond the expected service you provide to your clients.
 Similar to empathy, your clients will remember not only that you met their needs, but also that you made them feel special while doing so.

 Develop a growth mindset

 A growth mindset, as defined by Carol Dweck, author of the book Mindset, sums up the difference between a fixed and growth mindset this way.
 The fixed mindset says, “I can’t do it.”
 The growth mindset says, “I can’t do it yet.”
 5 A growth mindset feeds curiosity, builds resilience, and encourages continuous learning.
 What new skill or aspect of your job have you postponed learning?
 There is no better time than now to jumpstart your learning in that area because doing so will position you well for the future.

 Devote time to self-care

-Most important, I hope you’re taking care of yourself.
-It’s easy to become distracted by all the “noise” around COVID – 19 and forget to focus on you.
-Focusing on your own well-being, whether it’s exercising, eating healthier, or staying home allows you to not only care for yourself but also the greater community.
+Most important, devote time to self-care.
+It’s easy to become distracted and forget to focus on you.
+Focusing on your own well-being, whether it’s exercising, eating healthier, or focusing on your development allows you to not only care for yourself but also the greater community.